Load management: Ripple control

 Ripple control can be unpopular because sometimes devices can fail to receive the signal to turn on comfort equipment, e.g. hot water heaters or baseboard electrical heaters.
 Modern electronic receivers are more reliable than old electromechanical systems.
 Also, some modern systems repeat the telegrams to turn on comfort devices.
 Also, by popular demand, many ripple control receivers have a switch to force comfort devices on.

 Modern ripple controls send a digital telegram, from 30 to 180 seconds long.
 Originally these were received by electromechanical relays.
 Now they are often received by microprocessors.
 Many systems repeat telegrams to assure that comfort devices (e.g. water heaters) are turned on.
 Since the broadcast frequencies are in the range of human hearing, they often vibrate wires, filament light-bulbs or transformers in an audible way.

 The telegrams follow different standards in different areas.
 For example, in the Czech Republic, different districts use "ZPA II 32S", "ZPA II 64S" and Versacom.
 ZPA II 32S sends a 2.33 second on, a 2.99 second off, then 32 one-second pulses (either on or off), with an "off time" between each pulse of one second.
 ZPA II 64S has a much shorter off time, permitting 64 pulses to be sent, or skipped.

 Nearby regions use different frequencies or telegrams, to assure that telegrams operate only in the desired region.
 The transformers that attach local grids to interties intentionally do not have the equipment (bridging capacitors) to pass ripple control signals into long-distance power lines.

 Each data pulse of a telegram could double the number of commands, so that 32 pulses permit 2^32 distinct commands.
 However, in practice, particular pulses are linked to particular types of device or service.
 Some telegrams have unusual purposes.
 For example most ripple control systems have a telegram to set clocks in attached devices, e.g. to midnight.

 Zellweger off-peak is one common brand of ripple control systems.

+Radio ripple control

+In recent years, radio-based load management (sometimes known as "radio ripple control") signalling systems have been introduced to replace traditional power wire ripple signalling systems.
+Some radio-based load management systems have been criticised for lacking sufficient security measures, potentially compromising power grid security or allowing street lighting to be turned on or off.